An adaptive leadership style is flexible and best suited to handle unexpected challenges and circumstances.

 It does so by improving access to healthcare and medicines, help nations develop emergency response mechanisms, work to eradicate high-impact communicable diseases, and address climate-change issues spanning the globe.

 The consequences of failure can literally result in the loss of millions of lives.
-Therefore, the leader of this vital organization, the Director-General, must be an individual that possess outstanding leadership skills.
+Therefore, the leader of this vital organization, the Director-General, must be an individual that possesses outstanding leadership skills.

 Given the nature of the job and the range of activities, only someone with an adaptive leadership style can cope with the demands.